-The Athletics Department reported no Level I or Level II violations (formerly classified as "major" violations) and 14 Level III or Level IV violations (formerly classified as "secondary" violations) to the NCAA and Big Ten in 2019-20.
-These numbers are consistent with reporting statistics from previous years, when taking into account reduced off-campus recruiting due to COVID-19 restrictions.
-For a detailed list of reported violations, see Appendix I.
+The Athletics Department reported no Level I or Level II violations (formerly classified as "major" violations) and 18 Level III or Level IV violations (formerly classified as "secondary" violations) to the NCAA and Big Ten in 2021-22.
+These numbers are consistent with pre-pandemic reporting statistics.